Jan 9 • 1HR 40M

 Lars Doucet - 00:53:46:

-Well, I mean, it's like, I mean, if you wanna take the full, like if you're asking is Georgism compatible with full anarcho capitalist libertarianism, probably not 100%, I think we can have a little government as a treat.
-But I think it's not a coincidence that if you look throughout America's founding, I don't think it's a coincidence that originally, like people talk about it's like, oh, it used to be only white men who could vote.
-White land-owning men could vote.
-Like a government by the landowners for the landowners of the landowners, right?
-And that's very much kind of the traditional English system of government, just neo-feudalism, right?
-And so I think Georgism certainly has a critique of that, that it's like government is often instituted to protect the interests of landowners.
+Georgism certainly has a critique of that.
+That the government is often instituted to protect the interests of landowners.
 But what's interesting is that if you look throughout history, I'm very much a fan of democracy, rule of the people.
-And it's like, I think we, you know, I kind of sympathize with Milton Friedman here, where he's like, you know, he might want to have less government than we have now, but he doesn't believe we can have no government.
-And then he goes on to endorse, you know, the land value taxes, the least worse tax, because income tax especially, I feel like is a gateway drug to the surveillance state, you know, one of the advantages of land value taxes you don't even care necessarily who owns the land.
-You're just like, hey, 4732 Apple Street, make sure the check shows up in the mail.
-I don't care how many shell companies in the Bahamas, you've like obscured your identity with, just put the check in the mail, Mr. Address, you know, whereas the income tax needs to do this full anal probe on everyone in the country, and then audits the poor at a higher rate than the rich, and it's just this horrible burden we have, and then it'll, it gives the government this kind of presumed right to know what you're doing about everything you're doing in this massive invasion of privacy.
+I kind of sympathize with Milton Friedman here, where he might want to have less government than we have now, but he doesn't believe we can have no government.
+And then he goes on to endorse the land value taxes, the least worse tax.
+Because income tax especially, I feel is a gateway drug to the surveillance state.
+One of the advantages of land value tax is you don't even care necessarily who owns the land.
+You're just like, “Hey 4732 Apple Street, make sure the check shows up in the mail.
+I don't care how many shell companies in the Bahamas you've obscured your identity with, just put the check in the mail, Mr. Address.”

 Dwarkesh Patel - 00:55:42: